caitlinmalloch/NestCheck/README.md

 # NestCheck
-An intuitive inventory app designed to keep inventory of household items.
+An intuitive inventory app designed to keep track of household items to keep your nest cozy and organized.